 Take Advantage of Ad Blockers

-Not only can ads online be annoyingly distracting, they can also disrupt your life and set you up for long-term aggravation.
-Your online profile is being added to with every action you take on the internet.
-Everything from the sites you visit to the videos you watch and even the products you look at or buy are being noted and stored in databases for political and commercial marketing and even potential litigation purposes.
+Not only can ads while running a Google search be annoyingly distracting, but they can also disrupt your life and set you up for long-term aggravation.
+Your online profile is being added to every action you take on the internet.
+Everything from the sites you visit to the videos you watch and even the products you look at or buy are noted and stored in databases for political and commercial marketing and even potential litigation purposes.

 Ad blockers can significantly lower the amount of information gathered about you.
-Aside from just keeping ads from visually showing up, most ad blockers also keep ads and their scripts from tracking you.
+Aside from just keeping ads from visually showing up in your email and internet browser, most ad blockers also prevent ads and their scripts from tracking you when you run a Google search.
 There are some tracking tactics ad blockers don’t help with, though.
 Things like tracking pixels, browser fingerprinting, and supercookies can still help others build a profile of you.

 Use Only Secure, Encrypted Email Accounts

 If you’re like most people, there are probably bits of information in your email inbox and outbox that you wouldn’t be comfortable allowing random strangers access to.
 Can you imagine what they could do with the information found in your emails?
 If entrusting communications to Hotmail, Gmail, Yahoo mail, or any other corporate information broker, you might as well be shouting your messages across a shopping mall.